mahmoodlab/HEST/README.md

 ## Updates

 - **23.09.24**: 121 new samples released, including 27 Xenium and 7 Visium HD!
-We also make the aligned Xenium transcripts public.
+We also make the aligned Xenium transcripts + the aligned DAPI segmented cells/nuclei public.

 - **30.08.24**: HEST-Benchmark results updated.
 Includes H-Optimus-0, Virchow 2, Virchow, and GigaPath.
 New COAD task based on 4 Xenium samples.
 HuggingFace bench data have been updated.